klml/drfrederson/README.md

 * __normal__ edit source files on filesystem and with your favourite text-editor.
 After editing call make.php in you CLI
 * __webedit__ with the edit button on the page.
 After 'save' the single page will be created.
 * receive changes via __git__ (or other __DCVS__) and update the source and call make.php manually or with a hook.
+* there is __no__ file and assethandling, just upload pictures and files in ths target directory.
+There is no reason why a static-site-generator should copy files around.
+And if you wish some filehandling like renaming, image resizing and cropping, use a specialized software or this

 There is no extra admininterface, edit existing pages with the edit button or create new with calling the page you want.
 More on [admin.md](_source/admin.md)